- What is a CT angiogram / CT angiography (CTA)?

 An important advantage of CTA over regular angiography is that it is possible for the radiologist to view and evaluate bones, soft tissues and blood vessels all at the same time.
 This increases the possibility that a single angiography session will be enough to reveal everything that the doctor needs to know in order to accurately diagnose and therefore later on properly treat the affected person.

-In the case of coronary artery disease (CAD) using CT angiography was shown to be more sensitive and also more specific than an MRI angiography.
-This means that that the coronary artery disease will be more likely properly diagnosed with CT angiography.
-Furthermore when CT angiography is used to screen for CAD, this allows the radiologist to perform a scan using less contrast material than an MRI angiography would require.
+In the case of coronary artery disease (CAD), using CT angiography has been shown to be more sensitive and also more specific than MRI angiography.
+This means that that the coronary artery disease is more likely to be properly diagnosed with CT angiography.
+Furthermore, when CT angiography is used to screen for CAD, this allows the radiologist to perform a scan using less contrast material than an MRI angiography would require.

-However, in general, the suitability of CT or MRI angiography depends on the body part being scanned and the condition(s) to be screened for.
+However, in general, the suitability of CT or MRI angiography depends on the body part being scanned and the condition(s) being screened for.